-In case you prefer thicker soups, you my add a potato as a thickening agent.
+If you prefer thicker soups, add a potato as a thickening agent.

-If you have not yet tasted homegrown tomatoes, you are missing a lot.
+You are missing a lot if you have not yet tasted homegrown tomatoes.
 There is no fair comparison between commercial and homegrown tomatoes.
 The latter is more concentrated in flavors and sugars.

 Store tomatoes are picked unripe to keep them intact during their long travel.
-Then they are usually sprayed with artificial Ethelyn gas to get them ready for sale. .
-The spray turns them red quickly without developing the natural sugars, which results in less flavor.
-Homegrown tomatoes, on the other hand, emit ethylene gas naturally but slowly, giving the fruit enough time to develop its natural sugars.
+Then they are usually sprayed with artificial Ethelyn gas to get them ready for sale.
+Unfortunately, the spray turns them red quickly without developing the natural sugars, which results in less flavor.
+On the other hand, homegrown tomatoes emit ethylene gas naturally but slowly, giving the fruit enough time to develop its natural sugars.

 What is the nutritional value of tomatoes?

-This does not mean that other color tomatoes have less nutritional value.
+It does not mean that other color tomatoes have less nutritional value.
 In addition to lycopene, tomatoes also contain Beta-carotene, which gives fruit their yellow or orange color.
-This compound breaks down into vitamin A, which important for a healthy immune system.
+This compound breaks down into vitamin A, which is important for a healthy immune system.

-To read more about tomato nutritional benefits check out this post.
+To read more about tomato’s nutritional benefits check out this post.